usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

     - Ability for the IOT device to generate key pairs
     - Ability for the IOT device to store encryption keys securely
     - Ability for the IoT device to change keys securely

-- Ability for the IOT device to support encryption of data at rest.
-  - Ability for the IOT device to cryptographically store passwords at rest, as well as other authentication data.
-  - Ability for the IOT device to support data encryption and signing to prevent data from being altered in device storage at rest.

 - Ability for the IOT device to configure the cryptographic algorithm to protect data in transit.
   - Ability for the IOT device to support trusted data exchange with a specified minimum strength cryptography algorithm.